Actindo-AG/Documentation/DataHub/Operation/02_ManageETLProcesses.md

 1. Check the list for the appropriate ETL process and note its status.

 2. Click the *Status filter* drop-down list and select the status of the respective ETL process in the list.
-The following statuses are available in the list:
+The following statuses are available:
   - **Todo**
     All pending ETL processes are displayed.
   - **Error**